What is the timeline and process for Fall 2020 move-in?

 If I am living on campus will I be able to travel during the school year?

 All students living in on-campus or off-campus housing during the Fall 2020 semester will be expected to remain in the New Orleans area during the semester, refraining from unnecessary travel until we go home at Thanksgiving.
-If you must travel, please call Student Health Services at 504.865.3326 and inform them of your travel plans; you may be asked to self isolate for 14 days upon your return.
+If you must travel for other reasons, we ask that you continue to carefully follow Loyola's social distancing guidelines wherever you go.

 If I decide mid-semester that I feel unsafe and want to move back home and continue my studies remotely, will I get a housing refund?